DKbyo/react-native-dialogflow-cx/README.md

 | dfRequestSent         | func    |         | make the button with a gradient background and a shadow |
 | dfResponseReceived    | func    |         | make the button with a gradient background and a shadow |
 | dfUserInputEntered    | func    |         | make the button with a gradient background and a shadow |

+## Dialogflow Messenger Protocol

+# Properties

+- [X] df-messenger-bot-message	Bubble background color for agent messages.
+- [ ] df-messenger-button-titlebar-color	Color for the floating button and the titlebar of the chat dialog.
+- [ ] df-messenger-button-titlebar-font-color	Font color for the title in the titlebar.
+- [ ] df-messenger-chat-background-color	Color for the chat dialog background.
+- [X] df-messenger-font-color	Font color for messages.
+- [ ] df-messenger-input-box-color	Background color for the text input box.
+- [ ] df-messenger-input-font-color	Font color for the text input box.
+- [ ] df-messenger-input-placeholder-font-color	Font color for placeholder text in text input box.
+- [ ] df-messenger-minimized-chat-close-icon-color	Color of the close icon in the closed chat view.
+- [ ] df-messenger-send-icon	Color of the send icon in the text input box.
+- [X] df-messenger-user-message	Bubble background color for user messages.

+# Features

+- [X] Info
+- [X] Chips
+- [X] Description
+- [X] Image
+- [X] Button
+- [X] Lists
+- [X] Accordion
+- [X] Combining response types

+# Events

+- [X] df-accordion-clicked
+- [X] df-button-clicked
+- [X] df-chip-clicked
+- [X] df-info-card-clicked
+- [X] df-list-element-clicked
+- [X] df-messenger-error
+- [ ] df-messenger-loaded
+- [X] df-request-sent
+- [X] df-response-received
+- [X] df-user-input-entered

 ## Future Plans